Sin-eater: In Wales and the Welsh Marches

 A local legend in Shropshire, England, concerns the grave of Richard Munslow, who died in 1906, said to be the last sin-eater of the area.
 Unusually, Munslow was not poor or an outcast, instead being a wealthy farmer from an established family.
-Munslow may have revived the custom after the deaths of three of his children in a week 1870 due to scarlet fever.
+Munslow may have revived the custom after the deaths of three of his children in a week during 1870 due to scarlet fever.
 In the words of local Reverend Norman Morris of Ratlinghope, "It was a very odd practice and would not have been approved of by the church but I suspect the vicar often turned a blind eye to the practice."
 At the funeral of anyone who had died without confessing their sins, a sin-eater would take on the sins of the deceased by eating a loaf of bread and drinking ale out of a wooden bowl passed over the coffin, and make a short speech:

 I give easement and rest now to thee, dear man, that ye walk not down the lanes or in our meadows.
 And for thy peace I pawn my own soul.
 Amen.

 The 1926 book Funeral Customs by Bertram S. Puckle mentions the sin-eater:

 Professor Evans of the Presbyterian College, Carmarthen, allegedly saw a sin-eater about the year 1825, who was then living near Llanwenog, Cardiganshire.
 Abhorred by the superstitious villagers as a thing unclean, the sin-eater cut himself off from all social intercourse with his fellow creatures by reason of the life he had chosen; he lived as a rule in a remote place by himself, and those who chanced to meet him avoided him as they would a leper.
 This unfortunate was held to be the associate of evil spirits, and given to witchcraft, incantations and unholy practices; only when a death took place did they seek him out, and when his purpose was accomplished they burned the wooden bowl and platter from which he had eaten the food handed across, or placed on the corpse for his consumption.